Search

 A particularly serious case is assumed if certain actions are carried out in order to conceal a sanction violation.
 The following specific examples are given:

-• False or incomplete information provided to a public body about the end use, the transport route, the consignee, the consignor, the origin, the buyer, the seller, the quantity, the value or the nature of the goods
+• Incomplete or incorrect information provided to a public body about the end use, the transport route, the consignee, the consignor, the origin, the buyer, the seller, the quantity, the value or the nature of the goods

 • Use of third-country companies within the meaning of Section 138 (3) AO that are controlled by EU companies.